Great Ness: Attractions

-Humphrey Kynaston commonly known as 'Wild Humphrey Kynaston', son of Sir Roger Kynaston a former High Sheriff of Shropshire, got his nickname from his lifestyle and frequently getting into trouble with the law.
+Humphrey Kynaston, son of Sir Roger Kynaston a former High Sheriff of Shropshire, got his nickname 'Wild Humphrey Kynaston' from his lifestyle and frequently getting into trouble with the law.
 Consequently, his legendary deeds have become the basis for many attractions in the local area including Nesscliffe Country Park and Nesscliffe Rock Cave.

 Nesscliffe Country Park

 Nesscliffe Country park lies just off the A5 between Oswestry and Shrewsbury.

 The Old Three Pigeons Inn, dated back to the 15th century, is located south of the entrance to the Park and was said to be the watering hole of Humphrey Kynaston.
-Inside, the seat from Kynaston's cave is now part of the Inn's fireplace.
+Inside, a seat from Kynaston's cave is now part of the Inn's fireplace.

 The park itself is divided into three areas, from south to north: Nesscliffe Hill, Hopton Hill and The Cliffe (the latter a common land hill whose northern access footpaths begin at Ruyton-XI-Towns).
 Shruggs Common, believed to be the smallest common in Shropshire of approximately 1/4 acre, is found on Nesscliffe Hill.